-Program-Specific Information
+Project-Specific Information

-In May 2013, OVC published Vision 21: Transforming Victim Services Final Report (Vision 21), a framework for strategic change in the victim services field.
-The goal of Vision 21 is to change the way we respond to victims in this Nation, through a comprehensive and systemic approach, to ensure that every victim of crime receives the best responses and services.
-Vision 21 outlined recommendations in four broad categories, instructing agencies to (1) conduct continuous rather than episodic strategic planning; (2) support the development of research; (3) ensure the statutory, policy, and programmatic flexibility to address enduring and emerging crime victim issues; and (4) build and institutionalize capacity through an infusion of technology, training, and innovation to ensure that the field is equipped to meet the demands of the 21st century.
+The goal of the Vision 21 initiative is to change the way we respond to victims in this Nation, through a comprehensive and systemic approach, to ensure that every victim of crime receives the best responses and services.
+In May 2013, OVC published Vision 21: Transforming Victim Services Final Report, a framework for strategic change in the victim services field, which outlined recommendations in four broad categories: (1) conduct continuous rather than episodic strategic planning; (2) support the development of research; (3) ensure the statutory, policy, and programmatic flexibility to address enduring and emerging crime victim issues; and (4) build and institutionalize capacity through an infusion of technology, training, and innovation to ensure that the field is equipped to meet the demands of the 21st century.